-As of June 30, 2016, there have been no material changes to our contractual obligations from those disclosed in "Management's Discussion and Analysis of Financial Condition and Results of Operations" of our 2015 Form 10-K that were outside the ordinary course of our business.
+There were no material changes during the three months ended March 31, 2017 to our contractual commitments as presented in "Management's Discussion and Analysis of Financial Condition and Results of Operations" of our 2016 Form 10-K other than the termination of our revolving credit facility and additional term debt as described in Note 7.
+"Debt."